ovokpus/MLOps-Learn/02-experiment-tracking/README.md

-# MLOps Zoomcamp/ Week 2: Introduction to MLflow, ML experiments and model registry.
+# Introduction to MLflow, ML experiments and model registry.

 # Introduction: